Christina5P/SustainLuxe/README.md

 <details><summary>Admin</summary>

-As an admin you connect:
+As an admin you connect with different models to work with.

 Product model - Represent products users can sell.<br>
 Fields for price, weight, categories, fabric, color, Sixe, Brand and condition.

 UserProfile model - from Django allauth with necessary userinformation.